How to buy Aerometrex shares

 Aerometrex's shares were split on 22 January 2009.

-Aerometrex Limited, an aerial mapping company, provides aerial imaging, photogrammetry, LiDAR surveys, 3D modelling, and subscription services based on aerial imagery Web serving.
+Aerometrex Limited, an aerial imaging and mapping company, provides aerial photography, photogrammetry, light detection and ranging (LiDAR) surveys, 3D modelling, and aerial imaging subscription services in Australia and Europe.
 The company offers aerial orthophotography, a scale-corrected 2D aerial imagery maps; digital terrain models and digital surface models; digitized 3D feature data for geographic information systems; and LiDAR, an aerial surveying technique that utilizes active laser pulses generated by the sensor to measure the distance of aircraft to ground.
-It also provides 3D modelling and mapping systems; MetroMap, an online imagery Web-serving application; and aerial imagery, ground surveying, consultancy, and geospatial data services.
-The company serves private and public clients in Australia, France, Germany, New Zealand, and the United States.
+It also provides 3D modelling and mapping systems; and MetroMap, an online imagery web-serving application.
+The company serves architecture, engineering, and construction; energy and utilities; environment and disaster management; event, media, and entertainment; forestry and agriculture; government; insurance and financial services; natural resources, mining, and exploration; property and real estate; telecommunication; and transport, logistics, and traffic management sectors.
 The company was founded in 1980 and is headquartered in Glynde, Australia.

 Frequently asked questions